 After the Supreme Court ruling in Stone v.
 Graham that invalidated a Kentucky law requiring public schools to post the Ten Commandments, state legislatures moved to adopt laws to allow Ten Commandment displays in public spaces under certain circumstances.
 For example, Kentucky in 2000 passed a law allowing posting of Ten Commandments in public classrooms when incorporated into a historical display.
 In this February 2000 photo, students from Harlan County, Ky., along with others from across the state, hold signs about the Ten Commandments to show their support during a rally at the State Capitol in Frankfort, Ky.
 (AP Photo/John Sommers II, used with permission from The Associated Press.)

 In Stone v.
 Graham, 449 U.S. 39 (1980), the Supreme Court ruled that a Kentucky law that required the posting of the Ten Commandments on the wall of every public school classroom in the state violated the establishment clause of the First Amendment because the purpose of the display was essentially religious.

 The Kentucky law, adopted in 1978, was challenged by a group of parents and children representing different religions.

-Kentucky law requiring Ten Commandments in schools ruled unconstitutional under First Amendment
+Kentucky law requiring Ten Commandments in schools violated First Amendment